LASER-UMASS/AutomatedRepairApplicabilityData/README.md

     - Data-type:binary
     - Possible values: 0,1
     - Description: characteristics of the developer-written patch in terms of the type of code modifications.
-This information comes from the ManyBugs benchmark.
+This information comes from both benchmarks, but the characteristics are adopted from the ManyBugs benchmark.
 The possible code modification types are:

        - Human patch changes data structures or types?
        - Human patch changes method signature?